My experience with migraines

 Sleep and rest:

 The first months (years) after giving birth I was seriously sleep deprived.
 My son didn’t sleep properly well until he was 18 months old.
 I had to resume working after 3 or 4 weeks after his birth, so I was physically and mentally exhausted.
-When I started getting 7-8 hours (not more, not less) of deep sleep every night my condition improved.
-Check out this blogpost about improving your sleep.

 Stress:

 Reducing stress in my life has been fundamental to ease the frequency of my headaches.
-There are a bunch of things I have tried that have proven helpful: from going out for a walk on a regular basis, taking a hot herbal bath, doing one thing at a time, lowering the expectations, spending time outdoors, and practising yoga.
+There are a bunch of things I have tried that have proven helpful: from going out for a walk on a regular basis, taking a hot herbal bath, doing one thing at a time, lowering the expectations, spending time outdoors, and doing yoga.

 Exercise:

-While yoga helps, once the attack begins there’s no asana or breath practice that can stop it, but preventively, to manage stress, reduce anxiety and relax cramped muscles, practising regularly is key to my well-being.
+While yoga helps, once the attack begins there’s no asana or breath practice that can stop it, but preventively, to manage stress, reduce anxiety and relax cramped muscles, practicing regularly is key to my well-being.
 Going out for walks and hiking are also extremely beneficial.

 Changing the diet:

-Increasing the consumption of vegetables and home-cooked meals (rather than processed foods), cutting out sugar, dairy, and gluten (which also makes me very bloated) and reducing caffeine all seem to play a part.
 I haven’t had coffee for the last three years, which doesn’t mean I’m caffeine-free: I still like chocolate and mate, which contain a fair amount.
 I have reduced my intake of white flour (pasta and bread) and rarely drink alcohol.

 Keeping a diary: